-This becomes more efficient and cost-effective since integrated security cuts out duplicative reviews and unnecessary rebuilds, resulting in more secure code.
+This process becomes more efficient and cost-effective since integrated security cuts out duplicative reviews and unnecessary rebuilds, resulting in more secure code.

 DevSecOps introduces cybersecurity processes from the beginning of the development cycle.
-Throughout the development cycle, the code is reviewed, audited, scanned, and tested for security issues.
+Throughout the development cycle, the code is reviewed, audited, scanned and tested for security issues.
 These issues are addressed as soon as they are identified.
 Security problems are fixed before additional dependencies are introduced.
 Security issues become less expensive to fix when protective technology is identified and implemented early in the cycle.

-Additionally, better collaboration between development, security, and operations teams improves an organization’s response to incidences and problems when they occur.
+Additionally, better collaboration between development, security and operations teams improves an organization’s response to incidences and problems when they occur.
 DevSecOps practices reduce the time to patch vulnerabilities and free up security teams to focus on higher value work.
 These practices also ensure and simplify compliance, saving application development projects from having to be retrofitted for security.

 A key benefit of DevSecOps is how quickly it manages newly identified security vulnerabilities.
 As DevSecOps integrates vulnerability scanning and patching into the release cycle, the ability to identify and patch common vulnerabilities and exposures (CVE) is diminished.
-This limits the window a threat actor has to take advantage of vulnerabilities in public-facing production systems.
+This capability limits the window that a threat actor has to take advantage of vulnerabilities in public-facing production systems.

 Automation of security checks depends strongly on the project and organizational goals.
-Automated testing can ensure incorporated software dependencies are at appropriate patch levels, and confirm that software passes security unit testing.
+Automated testing can ensure that incorporated software dependencies are at appropriate patch levels, and confirm that software passes security unit testing.
 Plus, it can test and secure code with static and dynamic analysis before the final update is promoted to production.

-DevSecOps should be the natural incorporation of security controls into your development, delivery, and operational processes.
+DevSecOps should be the natural incorporation of security controls into your development, delivery and operational processes.